-- 1. Schools are obliged to work closely with law enforcement agencies in the course of their duties. - 2.
-The District's School Police Department will act as a liaison between the district and local law enforcement agencies. - An incident, which may constitute the commission of a crime, shall be reported to the District's School Police Department in a timely manner, and the student's parent(s)/guardian(s) will be notified. - 4.
-When an emergency situation requires immediate action prior to an officer being able to respond, follow-up information shall be provided to School Police in a timely fashion.

-Officers will complete a criminal report for incidents that involve an arrest, citation or referral.
+- 1. Schools should work closely with law enforcement agencies in the course of their duties. - 2.
+Schools should work closely with law enforcement agencies in the course of their duties. - 3.
+The District's School Police Department will act as a liaison between the district and local law enforcement agencies. - 4.
+An incident, which may constitute the commission of a crime, shall be reported to the District's School Police Department in a timely manner, and the student's parent(s)/guardian(s) will be notified. - 5.
+When an emergency situation requires immediate action prior to an officer being able to respond, follow-up information shall be provided to School Police in a timely fashion. - 6.
+Officers will complete a criminal report for incidents that involve an arrest, citation, or referral.